Lunar-arch/Lunar-arch.github.io/README.md

 # Upcoming updates
-Make sure to check this repository often for any changes I might have made.
-I make commits very often, so stay posted.
+Make sure to check this repository often for any changes we might have made.
+We make commits very often, so stay posted.

 # Unfinished Games
 Games marked with " - " are  unfinished, and will not work